Maine Episcopal Network for Justice (MENJ)

-Sign up for the MENJ's monthly email newsletter and for occasional urgent action e-bulletins.
+Sign up for the MENJ's email newsletter and for occasional urgent action e-bulletins.

 Through engaging in analysis, education, advocacy, and through supporting members, congregations, and Jubilee Centers and other social ministry organizations in their call to public witness, MENJ seeks to help fulfill God's vision of justice among God's people and Jesus' call to care for our neighbors.